 Since all buprenorphine formulations dissolve in your mouth, take care of your teeth.
 Make sure you are keeping up with twice a day teeth brushing.
 These steps can help ensure that the sticky ingredients inside your medications don’t harm your teeth or cause cavities.

-Don’t be embarrassed to ask questions - taking Suboxone properly is more complicated than simply swallowing a pill and can take a few tries to get the hang of it - If you have questions about how to properly administer your Suboxone, talk to your doctor.
+Don’t be embarrassed to ask questions – taking online Suboxone properly is more complicated than simply swallowing a pill and can take a few tries to get the hang of it – If you have questions about how to properly administer your Suboxone, talk to your doctor.